Ham Radio, UHF, VHF, Cell Phones, and Emergency Dispatch Frequencies. Why the FCC Allocates Frequencies and Why We Need To Stick To Them.

 But, they also want some of that chunk available for citizens to use and get creative with on their own.
 So, we get our sections to play around without a license, but we need to make sure we don’t overlap on the other frequencies nearby.

 To get a good idea idea of how impacted the frequencies are… check out this USA Radio Frequency Allocation Chart.
 The space that works great for urban communications is 100 Mhz to 1Ghz… check out just how many services are there.
 Someone once told me that they were using 167.770 for an offroad communication between him and his buddies.
 They were using it because it had a lot of 7s in it and thought it would be easy to remember.
-Unfortunately, that is a cell phone service frequency, and the FCC will slap a huge fine on you for interrupting cell phone services.
+Unfortunately, that is a PLMR frequency, and the FCC will slap a huge fine on you if you don’t have the correct license.
+Not to mention you could be using a nearby campground’s frequency, or nearby logging company.

-GMRS (General Mobile Radio Service – FM mode, UHF) is what a lot of “Race Radios” operate on… and a license is required in order to use a GMRS radio.
+GMRS (General Mobile Radio Service – FM mode, UHF) is the same channels as FRS, but you get access to a few more repeaters and power.
+A license is required in order to use a GMRS radio.
 The license is 70$ with the FCC and can be shared with blood relatives (family).
 The license enables you to transmit up to 50watts on 8 preset GMRS channels.
 Not only do you need to have a GMRS license, but you can only use FCC Part 95 granted GMRS radios in order to transmit on the GMRS frequencies.
 So, a GMRS licensed Ham operator, is not allowed to use a ham radio operating within the legal limits (power and frequency) of the GMRS channels, they must use a GMRS licensed radio as well.
 I can think of 3 manufacturers/distributors off the top of my head that are breaking this law right now…

 The FCC is Starting To Crack Down In NorCal